Active Tuning: Experiments

-and $g=9.81$ being the gravitational constant.
+In the literature, the double pendulum's dynamics are typically described using the equations of motion, given by \autoref{eq:theta1ddot} and \autoref{eq:theta2ddot} (cf. ), respectively, which are derived from the Lagrangian of the system and the Euler-Lagrange equations; see \citet{korsch_chaos_2008} for details.
 For simulating the double pendulum, we applied the fourth-order Runge-Kutta (RK4) \citep{press_numerical_2007} method to numerically integrate the equations of motion.
 All four parameters $l_1$, $l_2$, $m_1$, and $m_2$ were set to $1.0$.
 A temporal step size of $h = 0.01$ was chosen for numerical integration.
 The initial state of the pendulum is described by its two angles, which were selected randomly for each sample to be within $\theta_1 \sim [90^\circ, 270^\circ]$ and $\theta_2 \sim [\theta_1 \pm 30^\circ]$ to ensure sufficient energy in the system.
 One out of ten sequences was initiated with zero angle momenta, that is $\smash{\dot{\theta}_1}, \smash{\dot{\theta}_2} = 0.0$.
 The number of train and test samples, as well as the sequence lengths were chosen analogously to experiment one.
 As base model we used an LSTM network with two inputs, 32 hidden units, two linear output neurons, and again no biases.
+Again, we trained TCNs on this data by changing the number of input and output feature maps to two.
+Otherwise, the settings were identical to the ones used in experiment one.